Skagit River Whitewater Rafting | Class 2-3

 Meeting Location: USFS Marblemount Boat Launch located across the bridge in Marblemount, WA (click here to be directed to the USFS page and map).

 This is an instructional trip designed to introduce our clientele to whitewater and educate the general public on contemporary use of equipment on whitewater rivers.
-A great early season run when other rivers are dangerously high, the Skagit is also a beautiful and exciting trip for the family in late summer and early fall when temperatures are up and sunny skies return to the North Cascades.
+A great early season run when other rivers are dangerously high, the Skagit River rafting experience is also a beautiful and exciting trip for families in late summer and early fall when temperatures are up and sunny skies return to the North Cascades.

 On the Upper Skagit, the wonder of nature and a wild river are literally at the fingertips of our guests.
 This river is extraordinarily special, with a rich archaeological and historical past that gives it a near mystical feeling; the area was once home to the first human residents of the corridor, the Upper Skagit Tribe.